Kannapolis-Bioinformatics/pathwrap/README.md

 ## Overview

 Pathwrap is an analysis tool for the processing of RNAseq datasets from raw data to data visualizations.
-Pathwrap is built on pathway enrichment tool GAGE (Generally Applicable Gene-set Enrichment for Pathway Analysis) and pathway visualization using pathview.
-Features include all the essential steps of RNAseq processing including read quality control (e.g., trimming and filtering), read mapping,  read summarization/quantification, statistical differential abundance analysis (DESeq2 and edgeR), pathway enrichment (GAGE using KEGG KO), and pathway visualization (pathview).
+Pathwrap is built on pathway enrichment tool GAGE (Generally Applicable Gene-set Enrichment for Pathway Analysis) and pathway visualization using Pathview.
+Features include all the essential steps of RNAseq processing including read quality control (e.g., trimming and filtering), read mapping,  read summarization/quantification, statistical differential abundance analysis (DESeq2 and edgeR), pathway enrichment (GAGE using KEGG KO), and pathway visualization (Pathview).
 Pathwrap provides a start to finish automatic pipeline within the R framework for comprehensive analysis of RNAseq data.
 In addition it allows seamless integration of pathway analysis and visualization of RNAseq data with quantitative metabolomics data.

 ## Installation
 In order to install pathwrap, open R (version "4.3") and write